clojerl/clojerl.github.io/docs/differences-with-clojure.md

 ## Vars and the Global Environment

-- Vars (i.e. `def`, `binding` and `set!`) work as in Clojure.
+- `def`, `binding` and `set!` work as in Clojure
-- Atoms are implemented in a naive way.
+    - `def` yields the Var itself as in Clojure.
+    - Root bindings can't be modified (e.g. with `alter-var-root` or `with-redefs`).
+    - Vars can't have watches or a validator.
+- Atom and Agent implementations are experimental.
-- Refs and Agents are not currently implemented.
+- Refs are not currently implemented.

 ## Refs and Transactions